eficode-academy/rf-advanced-web-katas/exercises/00-getting-started.md

 This material assumes you have some basic knowledge of Robot Framework, Python, and automated acceptance testing.

+This training is split into 2 halfs: RESTinstance + SeleniumLibrary and Browser.
+Both halfs use the same exercise files.

-This training is divided into 2 parts: REST API and SeleniumLibrary.
+Both halves are further divided into 2 parts: REST API and UI.
-In the first part (file 01), we're going to use the RESTInstance library or Robot Framework to write simple API tests against a mock-up interface.
+In the first part (file01), we're going to write tests that use REST API against a mock-up interface.
 The exercises in this portion can be done in any order.
-In the second part (files 02-09), we're going to make a little deep-dive into SeleniumLibrary and learn how to handle several different errors and how to avoid common pitfalls. _The second portion should be done in order_ as the next exercise depends on the previous exercise.
+In the second part (files 02-09), we're going to make a little deep-dive into web UI testing and learn how to handle several different errors and how to avoid common pitfalls. _The second portion should be done in order_ as the next exercise depends on the previous exercise.